Hague Convention on the International Recovery of Child Support and Other Forms of Family Maintenance: Relationship to other Conventions

 The convention revises two Hague Conventions as well a United Nations convention relating to family support.
 When the convention is in force on the territories of members which are also parties to one of those conventions, the 2007 convention is applicable.

 Protocol

 Which law is applicable on maintenance obligations is not governed by the conventions but by a protocol concluded on the same day.
 In 2010, it was ratified by the European Union, which declared it had competence over all matters concerning the protocol with regards to all its member states except for Denmark and the United Kingdom.
 It applied the Protocol since 2011 provisionally, also between its member states within the Maintenance regulation.
 Serbia has ratified the Protocol on 10 April 2013, leading to entry into force of the convention on 1 August 2013.
-Afterwards Kazakhstan (2016), Brazil (2017), Ecuador (2022) and Ukraine (2022) became parties.
+Afterwards Kazakhstan (2016), Brazil (2017), Ecuador (2022), Ukraine (2022), Georgia (2024), Albania (2024) and Paraguay (2024) became parties.
 North Macedonia has signed the convention, but did not ratify it.